Mari Hamada Live in Tokyo "Aestetica"

 Mari Hamada Live in Tokyo "Aestetica" is a live video by Japanese singer/songwriter Mari Hamada, released on September 7, 2011 by Meldac/Tokuma Japan on DVD.
-The video was recorded live on May 29, 2010 at the Nakano Sun Plaza as the final show of Hamada's Aestetica tour.
+The video was recorded live on May 29, 2010 at the Nakano Sunplaza as the final show of Hamada's Aestetica tour.

 The video peaked at No. 8 on Oricon's DVD chart.